-Young people who make an exceptional contribution to Manx culture and life were honoured by the North American Manx Association (NAMA).
+Young people who make an exceptional contribution to Manx culture, language and the community were honoured by the Northern American Manx Association (NAMA).

 Awards are presented annually to under 25-year-olds who have excelled in their field.

 The awards ceremony was held on Friday, with the winners receiving a specially minted silver medallion from NAMA lifetime honorary member Anne Minay.

 World Manx Association president Leslie Hanson and Professor Ronald Barr, chief executive of the Department of Education and Children, judged nominations.

 Tynwald president Clare Christian thanked NAMA for its continued commitment to the awards, saying: ‘This is an exciting year for Manx culture with the island taking the lead with Kernow (Cornwall) at the Lorient Festival and no-one can fail to be aware of the how vibrant the Manx language, music and dance scenes are at the moment, with new material being produced all the time.

 ‘So it is wonderful in this vibrant environment to have more young people embracing these aspects of Manx culture and reaching the high standards which are required to win the NAMA awards.

 ‘As well as these artistic expressions of our culture, recognition is given to those who contribute to our community, an equally important aspect of Manx life in a world where there is a tendency for people to communicate electronically rather than face to face.’